About Molly

 - Bodywork: A combination of Sotai (Japanese physical therapy), Shiatsu (Japanese acupressure) and Tuina (Chinese pressure massage) is used in conjunction with acupuncture to aid the healing process.

-- Cupping & Gwasha: Glass cups are applied to your body with suction to help move blood and Qi in the supercial layers where stagnation or pain exists.
+- Cupping & Gwasha: Glass cups are applied to your body with suction to help move blood and Qi in the superficial layers where stagnation or pain exists.
 Gwasha uses a jade tool to gently scrape or rub the skin over a problem area to move Qi and blood.

 - Chinese Herbal Medicine & Diet: Chinese herbs support, strengthen and build the health of your body.
-Often used as a form of internal medicine, herbs can also aid external ailments. e formulas are extremely well balanced with the fewest side effectspossible. ey are often used to supplement acupuncture or in situations when acupuncture is not the best option.
+Often used as a form of internal medicine, herbs can also aid external ailments. e formulas are extremely well balanced with the fewest side effects possible.
+They are often used to supplement acupuncture or in situations when acupuncture is not the best option.
 Suggested dietary changes based on the energetic of food can help alleviate conditions.
 Often dietary changes can supplement health and healing better than anything else.